I (Colin, G8TMV) currently live just south of Cambridge

 Some information about my CTCSS tone encoder design is here.
 I designed and built this because I wanted to add CTCSS tone encoding to my Kenwood TS-790E so it could be used on my local repeaters.
 Since I had several spare boards I offered them to other Hams who wanted to do a similar modification and I've now sold in excess of 150.

 I spend some of my amateur radio time helping hew people study for their licence exams, as part of the training the candidates have to do various practical exercises.
 For the Intermediate practical a construction project is required and together with my local Radio Club I produced a suitable kit.
 Information about the Intermediate VFO project is here.
-Unfortunately some of the parts are now getting expensive or difficult to obtain so it is likely that I will have to retire the VFO kit and replace it with something else.
+Unfortunately some of the parts are now getting expensive or difficult to obtain so I have had to retire the VFO kit and will eventually replace it with something else.

 One more recent project is a system for remotely controlling antennas.
 Some information on the early development is here.